 Students must complete courses for a total of 9 points.

-- Global EdTech Design Challenge: Improving Education Through Design + Tech SIPA and its partners, Columbia Entrepreneurship and the Columbia Entrepreneurship Design Studio, are host an annual 6-month Design Challenge where teams of students from schools across the campus tackle deeply entrenched problems in K-12 education by coming up with technology solutions.
+- Global EdTech Design Challenge: Improving Education Through Design + Tech SIPA and its partners, Columbia Entrepreneurship and the Columbia Entrepreneurship Design Studio, host an annual 6-month Design Challenge where teams of students from schools across the campus tackle deeply entrenched problems in K-12 education by coming up with technology solutions.
 2018 and 2019 challenges focus on Brazil’s public schools which serve some 50 million students annually.
 Teams compete for $25,000 in funding.